jolt-community

 At a base level, a single Cardinality “command” maps data into a “ONE” or “MANY” state.

-The idea is that you can start with a copy your JSON input and modify it into a Cardinality spec by specifying a “cardinality” for each piece of data that you care about changing in the output.
+The idea is that you can start with a copy of your JSON input and modify it into a Cardinality spec by specifying a “cardinality” for each piece of data that you care about changing in the output.
 Input data that are not called out in the spec will remain in the output unchanged.

 For example, given this simple input JSON :